Submissions

 Footnotes should be numbered consecutively at the end of each page, including only additional comments regarding the text.

-Reference notes should be inserted in the text according to the following standard: (Author, year, p. xx) or (Author1, year, p. xx; Author2, year, p. xx).
+Citations in the text must follow the (Author, year) standard.
+In case of direct quotations (Author, year, p. xx) or (Author1, Author2, year, p. xx).
 If there is more than one work by the same author in a year, it should be accompanied by a sequential letter from the alphabet.
 Example: Author, 1998a, 1998b).

 Bibliographical references

-BOOK CHAPTER – [HONNETH, Axel.
-Critical Theory (1988).
-In: GIDDENS, Anthony and TURNER, Jonathan (Eds.).
+Honnet, Axel.
+(1988) Critical Theory.
+In: A. Giddens and J. Turner (Eds.).
 Social theory today.
 Stanford: Stanford University Press.

 Artigos